DrehanM/PintOperatingSystem/doc/project1.md

 int read(int fd, void * buffer, unsiged size) {}
 ```
 Calls `get_file_from_fd(fd)` to get the `*file`.
 This function then calls file_read (struct file * file, void * buffer, off_t size) in file.c.
+If fd is equal to zero, we will read from the keyboard using input_getc().
+We will read `size` bytes, which means we will call input_getc() `size` amount of times.
+Each time we read a character (1 byte) we will save it into the provided buffer.
+Finally, we will return the number of bytes read from the keyboard.

 ### Write
 Function: